Skip to main content

 Event Look-Up Tag

-Multiple past events can also be used in content using an event look-up tag.
+Multiple past events can also be used in content using an event lookup tag.

-The following example creates a variable called purchases as an array of the last three purchase events for the given user_id the message is being created for.
-The full contents of the array can be viewed in content using {{purchases}}, or use a for loop to iterate over the array to find the details you need.
+The following example creates a variable called purchases as an array of the last three purchase events for the given user_id, the message is being created for.
+The full contents of the array can be viewed in content using {{purchases}} or a for loop to iterate over the array to find the details you need.

 Input